Saloniijainn/AI-powered-healthtech-assistant/README.md

 - ✅ **Session 3** – React frontend structure and speech integration
 - ✅ **Session 4** – Prompt tuning and Human-in-the-Loop logging

-KT sessions were delivered via Cisco Webex and uploaded to Google Drive for internal team reference.
+KT sessions were delivered via Cisco Webex and uploaded to Google Drive for internal team reference